 Cite Sources: Learn the correct way to cite sources by using these guides, tutorials, and videos.

 Referencing Webinars: APA & MLA.
-Referencing Webinars are 75 minutes long.
+Referencing Webinars are 75 minutes long and offered online or in-person.
 Registration is required.

-Online Appointments: Personalized online 30-minute appointments with a Learning Strategist.
+Online Appointments: Personalized online or in-person 30-minute appointments with a Learning Strategist.

-The Canadian Guide to Uniform Legal Citation, 9th ed (Toronto: Carswell, 2018), a.k.a. the McGill Guide, was created in an effort to standardize Canadian legal citation and provide a nationally acceptable reference system and has generally been adopted as the authority on legal citation in Canada.
-Please be mindful that this is the preferred style to cite Canadian Law.
-The following are reliable online guides that provide examples of McGill
+The Canadian Guide to Uniform Legal Citation, 10th ed (Toronto: Carswell, 2023), a.k.a. the McGill Guide, was created in an effort to standardize Canadian legal citation and provide a nationally acceptable reference system.
+Please be mindful that this is the preferred style to cite Canadian Law by practitioners and law students, but you should always consult with your professor about their preference.
+The following are reliable online guides that provide examples of McGill:

 Here is a great website that you may find helpful for citations and formatting.